syncfusion-content/blazor-docs/blazor/drop-down-menu/getting-started.md

 ---
 layout: post
 title: Getting Started with Blazor Dropdown Menu Component | Syncfusion
-description: Learn about Getting Started with Blazor Dropdown Menu component of Syncfusion, and more details.
+description: Checkout and learn about getting started with Blazor Dropdown Menu component of Syncfusion, and more details.
 platform: Blazor
 control: Dropdown Menu
 documentation: ug